-Dr. Aziz succeeds Sarina Schrager, MD, MS, who stepped down to assume the editorship of Family Medicine, the official journal of the Society of Teachers of Family Medicine.
-She has been WMJ editor-in-chief since 2020 and served as interim editor-in-chief in 2019.
-Prior to that, she was associate editor and a member of the WMJ Editorial Board.
+Dr Schrager became WMJ editor-in-chief in 2020 and served as interim editor-in-chief in 2019.
+Prior to that, she was associate editor and a member of the WMJ editorial board for several years.